Back to database

 Important Caveat

-Anabolic sleep and testosterone-booster claims are not supported; high-dose zinc can create copper issues and magnesium form affects tolerability.
+Sleep and hormone marketing are not supported; high-dose zinc can create copper issues and magnesium form affects tolerability.

 Source Drawer